EnviroDIY/ModularSensors/README.md

 * powers sensors when used, and powers the board down to a quiescent of about 3mA between useage.
 ## New for this fork
 * ONLY applies to ModularSensors\a\atlMayfly
-* Scales the rollout of multiple loggers with configuration .ini on the SD memory card
+* Scales the rollout of multiple loggers with ms_cfg.ini configuration on the SD memory card
 * Manages the available LiIon battery power, with best management practices for power demand management,
 * Tested for ruggedness/reliability with the Xbee WiFi S6 module (and future the Xbee LTE family and Xbee ISM band modules)